 South Station also has a bus terminal attached, and it may be the best bus station in the country – even better than New York’s Port Authority.
 If you take Greyhound, you’ll leave from Port Authority’s Gate 84, and it will take about 4½ hours, most likely making one stop, at Hartford’s Union Station complex, or in the Boston suburbs of Framingham, Worcester or Newton.
-New York to Boston and back is tremendously cheaper on the bus than on the train, usually $76 round-trip, and is probably Greyhound’s best run.
+New York to Boston and back is tremendously cheaper on the bus than on the train, usually $73 round-trip (dropping to $58 with advanced purchase), and is probably Greyhound’s best run.
 On the way back, you’ll board at South Station’s Gate 3.

 BoltBus can be picked up outside the Sbarro on 34th Street at 8th Avenue, across from Penn Station and Madison Square Garden, and you can ride it for $20 each way.
 On the way back, South Station Gate 9.
 Then there's the "Chinese buses."
 They're not bad, if you don't mind starting and ending your trip in New York's Chinatown.

 When you get to South Station, pick up a copy of The Boston Globe, a great paper with one of the country’s best sports sections.
-There’s probably no paper that covers its local baseball team better, although the columns of Dan Shaughnessy (who did not coin but certainly popularized the phrase “The Curse of the Bambino” and wrote a book with the title) and Bob Ryan (who grew up as a Phillies fan in Trenton before going to Boston College and falling in love with the Sox in the 1967 Impossible Dream season) can be a bit acerbic.
+There’s probably no paper that covers its local baseball team better, although the columns of Dan Shaughnessy (who did not coin but certainly popularized the phrase “The Curse of the Bambino” and wrote a book with the title) and Tony Massarotti (who started at the rival Herald and whose style is more in line with theirs) can be a bit acerbic.

 You will also be able to pick up the New York papers at South Station, if you want any of them.
 If you must, you can also buy the Boston Herald, but it’s a tabloid, previously owned by William Randolph Hearst and Rupert Murdoch.
 Although neither’s man's company still owns it, it carries all the hallmarks of the papers that they have owned (Murdoch still owns the New York Post, the Hearst Corporation owned the New York Journal and its successor, the New York Journal-American, which went out of business in 1966).
 In other words, the Herald is a right-wing pack of sensationalism, frequently sloppy journalism, and sometimes outright lies, but at least it does sports well (sometimes).